cuminandpaprika/wbnf-vscode/vsc-extension-quickstart.md

 * This folder contains all of the files necessary for your extension.
 * `package.json` - this is the manifest file in which you declare your language support and define the location of the grammar file that has been copied into your extension.
 * `syntaxes/wbnf.tmLanguage.json` - this is the Text mate grammar file that is used for tokenization.
 * `language-configuration.json` - this is the language configuration, defining the tokens that are used for comments and brackets.
+It's used for comment toggling etc. More details [here](https://code.visualstudio.com/api/language-extensions/language-configuration-guide)

 ## Get up and running straight away